chenan02/saigo/README.md

 Engineering tasks will ask you to write some code, usually an application of some sort.
 As mentioned above, learners should routinely schedule brief (ten-minute) meetings with instructors while working on engineering-tasks.
-You will want to avoid writing 150 lines of code after only to find your solution has issues.
+You will want to avoid situations where you write 150 lines of code only to find your solution has issues.
 Even learning can be agile.

 Be ready to demo your application when it is completed.
 Instructors want to see it in action!